9 Best Ways to Prevent Debit Card Fraud

 The Current State of Card Fraud

 Debit card fraud continues to claim more victims every year.
 Javelin Strategy and Research estimates that 16.7 million U.S. consumers experienced fraud in 2017.
+In this article, we’ll go over tips for preventing debit card fraud.

 The Cost of Card Fraud

 Banks are well motivated to stay ahead of debit card fraud.
-Afterall, every dollar of fraud cost banks and credit unions roughly $2.92, a whopping 9.3% increase from 2017.
+After all, every dollar of fraud cost banks and credit unions roughly $2.92, a whopping 9.3% increase from 2017.
 In other words, banks lose almost 3x more than the initial dollar amount stolen.
 Many financial institutions update their debit cards and security algorithms frequently.
 However, others procrastinate based on compliance laws.

 EMV Card Compliance

 While merchants were forced to implement EMV cards years ago, the actual compliance deadline isn’t until October 2020.
-Meaning, financial institutions don’t technically need to move to EMV cards until mid-next year.
+Meaning, financial institutions don’t technically need to move to EMV cards until later this year.
 If you think about how long you’ve been inserting debit cards rather than swiping them, it may seem wild that EMV cards are still not the required standard.

 How to Keep Your Debit Card and Bank Account Safe